2022–23 Leeds United F.C. season: FA Cup

 Leeds travelled to the Cardiff City Stadium to play Championship club Cardiff City in the third round on 8 January 2023, drawing 2–2.
-Jaden Philogene opened the scoring for Cardiff in the 24th minute, Sheyi Ojo scored a second for Cardiff in the 31st minute, Rodrigo pulled a goal back for Leeds in the 65th minute, Sonny Perkins equalised for Leeds with his first goal for the club in second-half stoppage time to send the match to a replay at Elland Road.
+Jaden Philogene opened the scoring for Cardiff, Sheyi Ojo scored a second for Cardiff seven minutes later.
+Rodrigo pulled a goal back for Leeds following a cross from Sam Greenwood.
+Sonny Perkins equalised for Leeds with his first goal for the club in second-half stoppage time to send the match to a replay at Elland Road.

 Leeds would go on to win the replay 5–2 on 18 January.
 Wilfried Gnonto opened the scoring just 26 seconds in, before Rodrigo made it 2–0.
 Gnonto then scored his second of the night, Patrick Bamford scored twice after coming on as a substitute.
 Callum Robinson scored two consolations for Cardiff, one of which was a penalty kick awarded for a handball by Marc Roca, but Leeds progressed to the fourth round for the first time since the 2016–17 season under the management of Garry Monk.

 Leeds travelled to The Wham Stadium to play EFL League One club Accrington Stanley in the FA Cup fourth round on 28 January, winning 3–1.
 Jack Harrison opened the scoring for Leeds in the 23rd minute, scoring from outside the box.
 Junior Firpo added Leeds' second in the 66th minute following a pass from Patrick Bamford with his first goal for the club, minutes later Luis Sinisterra added Leeds' third.
 Leslie Adekoya scored a consultation for Accrington, but Leeds progressed to the fifth round for the first time since the 2015–16 season under the management of Steve Evans.

 Leeds travelled to Craven Cottage to play Fulham in the FA Cup fifth round on 28 February, losing 2–0.
 João Palhinha and Manor Solomon the goalscorers.

 EFL Cup

-Leeds entered the competition in the second round and were given a home tie against Barnsley with Leeds winning the match 3–1 with Luis Sinisterra opening the scoring for Leeds, then Mateusz Klich doubled their lead from the penalty spot before Mads Andersen pulled a goal back for Barnsley and then Klich made sure that Leeds were in the draw for the third round.
+Leeds entered the competition in the second round and were given a home tie against Barnsley with Leeds winning the match 3–1 with Luis Sinisterra opening the scoring for Leeds, Mateusz Klich doubled their lead from the penalty spot before Mads Andersen pulled a goal back for Barnsley and then Klich made sure that Leeds were in the draw for the third round.
 In the third round Leeds were drawn away at Molineux, against Wolverhampton Wanderers and they lost the match 1–0 with a goal from Boubacar Traoré.

 Player statistics

 Appearances and goals

 The plus (+) symbol denotes an appearance as a substitute, hence 2+1 indicates two appearances in the starting XI and one appearance as a substitute.

-Players with zero appearances were unused substitutes named in at least one matchday squad.
+Stuart Dallas was unable to return from injury to make an appearance this season.
+Kristoffer Klaesson, Amari Miller, Diogo Monteiro, Alfie McCalmont, Dani van den Heuvel, Charlie Allen, Kris Moore, James Debayo, Joe Snowdon, Jeremiah Chilokoa-Mullen and Archie Gray were all unused substitutes named in at least one matchday squad.